woleet/woleet-cli/README.md

 ### Limitations

-* All files and folders beginning by '.' or finished by '.(signature-)?receipt|pending.json' are ignored
+* All files and folders beginning by '.' or finished by '.(anchor|signature)-(receipt|pending).json' are ignored
 * Symlinks are not followed
 * Scanned sub-folders cannot have a space in their name
 * The maximum length of the subfolder path (without delimiters) is 128 characters

 ## Export

+### Functionalities

 The tool dumps all your receipts into a folder.

-### Functionalities
+You can specify a limit date to get all receipt created from this date.

 ### Limitations

-* Each receipt will be named: 'anchor name'-'anchor ID'.(signature-)?receipt.json
+* Each receipt will be named: 'anchor name'-'anchor ID'.(anchor|signature)-receipt.json
+* Exporting can be quite long, as each recepit is downloaded individually

 ## Configuration